 Managing your pastures in a changing climate

-World renowned farmer Colin Seis will share how to establish and maintain flourishing pastures while improving soil health in an ever changing climate at this free workshop on Monday 30 March from 7.30pm to 9pm.
+World renowned farmer, Colin Seis shares how to establish and maintain flourishing pastures while improving soil health in an ever-changing climate.

 'Caring for Country' is a guide to sustainable land management aimed at landholders who want to better manage their land.
 It includes an introduction to our indigenous heritage, the value of biodiversity and the importance of being a good neighbour.